Welcome to the end-of-year issue of the IAHPC Newsletter.

-As this incredibly challenging year ends, we are proud of what we were able to accomplish through our programs and projects, and of the support we were able to give to providers, policy makers, and stakeholders to advance our mission.
-The activities, initiatives, statements, and resources we implemented throughout the year all aimed to relieve serious health-related suffering and improve the quality of life of patients and families around the world.
+This year, like 2020, has been a challenging year for all involved in health care, both those working at the bedside and administrators working behind the scenes.
+Despite the challenges, we are extremely proud of what IAHPC accomplishes through our programs and projects, and of the support provided to practitioners, patients and families, and policy makers during these past 12 months.
+The activities, initiatives, statements, and resources we produced throughout the year advance our mission of relieving serious health-related suffering and improving the quality of life of patients and families around the world.

-We could not have achieved all the above and much more without the generous support from our board of directors, members, donors, and the foundations and other organizations that contribute in so many ways.
-All our donors and supporters believe in IAHPC’s mission and in our vision of a world free of health-related suffering.
-Our ability to continue to help others depends heavily on the support we receive from all, so please consider donating to IAHPC, which can be done through our website.
+We could not have achieved all the above and much more without the generous support of our board of directors, members, donors, and the foundations and other organizations that contribute in so many ways.
+All our donors and supporters believe in IAHPC’s mission and share our vision of a world free of health-related suffering.
+Since our ability to actualize this vision without incurring conflicts of interest depends heavily on the support we receive from our members and readers, please consider making an end-of-year gift to IAHPC through our website.

-The long-term sustainability of the IAHPC is one of the many challenges we face at the moment.
-We are aware that there are financial constraints, and we have prepared ourselves to meet these challenges.
-Our strong commitment to supporting the development of palliative care around the world will continue to be our driving force.
-We wish to thank all those who make our work worthwhile — the patients and their families, the health care workers, and the volunteers who dedicate and give so much to palliative care.
+One of the many challenges, which we are preparing to meet, is the long-term sustainability of the IAHPC.
+Our strong commitment to support the development of palliative care around the world—particularly in the neediest countries—continues to be our driving force.
+We thank all those who make our work possible and inspire us daily to do more: the patients and their families that you serve, all health care workers, and the volunteers who give so much of themselves to palliative care.

-We are also extremely grateful to our small staff of workers who continue to do their job tirelessly to ensure that IAHPC achieves its mission and delivers its promises.
-And to our board of directors for their guidance and wisdom in helping us do our jobs better.
+We are also extremely grateful to our small staff, who work tirelessly to ensure that IAHPC achieves its mission and delivers on its promises.
+And we greatly appreciate our board of directors for their guidance and wisdom, and for helping us to do our jobs better.

 Best wishes to all of you, your friends, and family members for the coming holidays.
-We hope that next year will bring happiness and success to all.
+We hope that next year will bring health, happiness, and success to all.

 Lukas Radbruch, MD